zeh/snowflake/README.md

 # Snowflake

-This is a version of [Medium's snowflake tool](https://github.com/Medium/snowflake), but in TypeScript (instead of the original Flow) and adapted to Work&Co's (research) needs.
+This is a version of [Medium's snowflake tool](https://github.com/Medium/snowflake) (created as part of their [growth framework documentation](https://medium.com/s/engineering-growth-framework)), but using TypeScript instead of Flow, and adapted to Work&Co's (research) needs.

-Read more about their tool in their [growth framework documentation](https://medium.com/s/engineering-growth-framework).
-It is also hosted [publicly](https://snowflake.medium.com).
+Check the list of recent changes on the [changelog](CHANGELOG.md).

 ## Contributions